David Brigati

 American singer, known as "the fifth Rascal"

-After departing the Starliters in 1964, Brigati's brother, Eddie Brigati, stepped in as his replacement and went on to co-found The Young Rascals.
+After departing the Starliters in 1964, Brigati's younger brother, Eddie Brigati, stepped in as his replacement and went on to co-found The Young Rascals.
 Despite not being an official member, David Brigati remained deeply connected to the group, providing uncredited but essential background vocals and arranging harmonies for many of The Rascals' recordings throughout the 1960s and 1970s.
-His contributions were particularly notable on albums like "Freedom Suite" and he sang lead on the title track of their 1968 album, "Once Upon a Dream."
+His signature harmonies were particularly notable on hits such as "Groovin'", "People Got To Be Free", "A Beautiful Morning", and "How Can I Be Sure."
+His contributions were also significant on albums like "Freedom Suite," and he sang lead on the title track of their 1968 album, "Once Upon a Dream."

 His enduring legacy was celebrated when he performed with the four original members of The Rascals at their induction into the Rock and Roll Hall of Fame in Cleveland, Ohio, in 1997.
-He also participated in a Rascals reunion show at the Tribeca Grill in New York City in 2010.
-In 2024, Brigati was honored at a tribute concert in Hackensack, New Jersey, a testament to his lasting impact on music and his community.
-David Brigati's distinctive voice and musicality will be remembered by fans and fellow musicians alike.
+He also attended the Songwriters Hall of Fame alongside his brother Eddie Brigati and Felix Cavaliere.
+Brigati participated in a Rascals reunion show at the Tribeca Grill in New York City in 2010, which included Paul Shaffer on keyboards, and also reunited with Joey Dee for tours in his later years.
+In 2024, Brigati was honored at a tribute concert in Hackensack, New Jersey, organized by the Rockit Live Foundation, a testament to his lasting impact on music and his community.

 Those who wish to honor David's memory are invited to .